vilinicz/kioku/README.md

 ![Kioku App](./logo.png)
+Kioku is a hotel manager assistance app that helps to know guests at reception faster.

+_Consider it as a proof of concept, first iteration MVP._

 ---
-Kioku is a hotel manager assistance app that helps to know guests at reception faster.
-Consider it as a _proof of concept_, first iteration _MVP_.
 ![Kioku Demo](./kioku_demo.gif)
 1. recognize guests in a video stream;
 2. show guest cards in UI: current photo with editable name, room & note fields;